Parker Moloney

 Parker John Moloney (12 August 1879 – 8 May 1961) was an Australian politician.
 A member of the Labor Party, he served in the House of Representatives from 1910 to 1913, 1914 to 1917, and 1919 to 1931.
-He was Minister for Markets and Minister for Transport in the Scullin Government from 1929 to 1932.
+He was Minister for Markets and Minister for Transport in the Scullin government from 1929 to 1932.

 Early life

 Moloney was born in Port Fairy, Victoria, to Maurice Moloney and Mary, née Bowe.
 He became a teacher at John O'Hara's South Melbourne College in 1902 and then at University High School.
 Around this time he began to be interested in labour politics and attended the Catholic Young Men's Association.
 In 1906 he became principal of Beechworth College.

 Member of Parliament

-In 1910 Moloney won the Victorian seat of Indi for Labor.
+In 1910, Moloney won the Victorian seat of Indi for Labor.
 He lost it in 1913, but regained it in 1914.
 In the same year, on 15 April, he was married to Margaret Mary Mills.
 However, it was his opposition to conscription which lost him the seat for good in 1917.
-He relocated to New South Wales and in 1919 became the first Labor representative for Hume.
+He relocated to New South Wales and, in 1919, became the first Labor representative for Hume.
 Despite representing a New South Wales seat, he continued to live in Melbourne, but built up a strong support base in Hume.
 He was one of only a small number of people who have represented more than one state or territory in the Parliament.

-In 1928, Moloney fell gravely ill with appendicitis, and was operated on by his parliamentary colleague Earle Page.
+In 1928, Moloney fell gravely ill with appendicitis, and was operated on by his fellow MP, Earle Page.

-Moloney was Minister for Markets and Transport from 1929 to 1931 as part of the Scullin government.
+Moloney was Minister for Markets and Transport from 1929 to 1931, as part of the Scullin government.
 He negotiated Australia's first trade treaty with Canada, and was rewarded with a parliamentary ovation.
 Despite many continuing exploits, including preparing for the Imperial Economic Conference of 1932, to be held at Ottawa, Canada, Moloney lost his seat in the conservative landslide of 1931.